spack/spack-search/README.md

 $ spack python search_spack.py dlopen ./dlopen
 ```

+⚠️ *Important: As you are running this, the `var/spack/cache` is going to fill up.
+Likely you want to clear it if you are running out of disk space.* ⚠️

 ## What do we save?

 Since there aren't many hits (at least for dlopen) it's easy enough to do one search